Lucinda Chambers: Career after Vogue

-Chambers was approached by former Marni colleagues Molly Molloy and Kristen Forss who wanted to become business partners and create a clothing brand.
+Chambers was approached by former Marni colleague Molly Molloy who wanted to become business partners and create a clothing brand.
 The name comes from the west London street which artist David Hockney apparently hung out on during the 1970s.
 This was to be luxury ready-to-wear brand Colville which was launched in May 2018, making its debut in American Vogue.
 The initial collection was only available via e-tailer matchesfashion.com, which helped the label achieve an exclusive status.
 The brand offers jumpers, dresses and accessories, as well as more.
 The three women call their brand a “passion project” and aren’t particularly out to dominate the industry worldwide.
 Chambers describes the brand as “collaborative, energetic, a bit anarchic, spontaneous and uninhibited”.
 The brand is also marketed as "the antithesis of fast fashion".

 She has an online course on the Business of Fashion website where she teaches ‘Fashion Styling and Image Making’ and also still freelances and consults.